MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 Logon to the SharePoint Workflow Manager server, click on “Workflow Manager Configuration” and click on “Configure Workflow Manager with Default settings” or “Configure Workflow Manager with Custom Settings”, depending on the requirements.
 If you want to use different ports, custom certificates, or custom database names, you'll want to use the "Configure Workflow Manager with Custom Settings" option.

-In this example, we will use the Default settings.
+In this example, we will use the Default Settings option.

 ![configure-with-default-settings](media/install-and-configure-workflow-for-sharepoint-server/configure-with-default-settings.png)